BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

 You MUST also complete one or more of the challenges:

-  - CHALLENGE 1: Prompt for the user's last name, then automatically generate 10 suggested usernames for that person.
+  - CHALLENGE 1: Prompt for the user's last name, then randomly generate 10 suggested usernames for that person.
 For example... jriley, rileyj, juriley, rileyju, justinr, justinri, jr3487, etc

   - CHALLENGE 2: Write cava jode...
 I mean, java code... that will prompt for the user's nast lame...
 I mean, last name... then generate a Spoonerism using their first and last name [https://en.wikipedia.org/wiki/Spoonerism](https://en.wikipedia.org/wiki/Spoonerism)